On the Parallels Between Minimal Surfaces and Einstein Four-Manifolds: Compactness and Convergence

 \subsection{Minimal Surfaces}

-The compactness theory for minimal surfaces has been developed in increasingly refined ways.
+Compactness theory for minimal surfaces has been developed in increasingly refined ways over the past two decades.
 An important result due to Sharp, Chodosh, Ketover, and Maximo shows that under uniform area and Morse index bounds, a sequence of minimal surfaces converges to a smooth limiting surface, with their topological type controlled.

 \begin{theorem}[Sharp-Chodosh-Ketover-Maximo]

 Let $ \{ \Sigma_i \} $ be a sequence of closed, embedded minimal surfaces in a Riemannian 3-manifold $ (N, g) $, such that:

 Then, after passing to a subsequence, $ \Sigma_i \to \Sigma_\infty \subset N $ smoothly on compact subsets.
 Furthermore, the genus of $ \Sigma_i $ is uniformly bounded, and the limit $ \Sigma_{\infty} $ is a smooth, embedded minimal surface. \citep{Chodosh_2017}